EU's Ashton seeks consensus in Egypt on economy and reform

-CAIRO The European Union's foreign policy chief met Egyptian President Mohamed Mursi on Sunday against a backdrop of sectarian violence to encourage feuding political leaders to seek a national consensus in tackling mounting problems.
+CAIRO, April 7 The European Union's foreign policy chief met Egyptian President Mohamed Mursi on Sunday to encourage the country's feuding political leaders to seek a national consensus in tackling mounting economic and political problems.

 "This is a critical time for Egypt's transition.
-The country is facing huge economic and political challenges," Catherine Ashton said before the talks.
+The country is facing huge economic and political challenges," Catherine Ashton said in a statement before the talks.

-Highlighting political and sectarian tensions, clashes broke out between Coptic Christians and Muslims outside Cairo's main cathedral on Sunday after a funeral service for four Copts killed in an exchange of gunfire with Muslims north of the capital on Friday night.
-One Muslim was killed in that incident.

 Foreign currency reserves have dwindled to less than three months' imports, the Egyptian pound has lost nearly 10 percent against the dollar this year and there are warnings of power cuts and fuel shortages this summer.